jchurchill/resistance_node/README.md

 ##### Configuration
 This is done with a node script in `scripts/server-watch`.

+### `npm run build-client`
+Bundles the client files in production mode, and outputs to `build/`.

 ### `npm run build`
-Bundles and starts the server as in `npm run server`, but uses the production build.
+Bundles both the client and server files in production mode, and outputs to `build/`.

-### `npm run build-client`
-Bundles the client files, but uses the production build.

 ## webpack